SENDcast Episode

 Dr Joanna Grace

-Watch the video recording of the podcast on YouTube
+Watch on YouTube

-About Dr Joanna Grace
+More from Joanna Grace

 Joanna Grace is a sensory engagement and inclusion specialist, doctoral researcher, author, trainer, TEDx speaker and Founder of The Sensory Projects.
+She has worked with people with learning disabilities and neurodivergent conditions aged from 0–100 in a range of settings and contexts.

 Through all she does Joanna is seeking to contribute to a future where people are understood in spite of their differences.